Hakkazuu/SlotsInputView/README.md

 ## **Integration**

-Keep in mind that `SlotsInputView` has min API level 14 and these dependencies:
+Keep in mind that `SlotsInputView` has min API level 14 and this dependency:
 ```groovy
 implementation 'androidx.appcompat:appcompat:1.0.2'
 ```